centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 As MAP Legacy is no longer delivered, you must uninstall it completely following the instructions below.

+> It is mandatory to perform these steps now, as you may encounter issues when upgrading to later versions.

 ### Migrate to Centreon MAP

 > MAP Legacy must be uninstalled after you have migrated to MAP.

-Ensure you are using the [correct version of MAP](./introduction-map).
-Use the [migration to Centreon MAP](./import-into-map-web) procedure if needed.
+Ensure you are using the [correct version of MAP](./introduction-map.md).
+Use the [migration to Centreon MAP](./import-into-map-web.md) procedure if needed.

 ### Remove the legacy package